 - Typical coefficient of thermal conductivity: .0105 to .0135 Cal-cm/sec/°C.

 General Magnaplate backs up its high-performance process with a host of quality control measures such as monthly corrosion, salt fog and hardness tests as well as coefficient of friction tests, eddy current readings and adhesion inspections.
 The company maintains strict bath records, and auto-feed systems keep chemistries in balance.
-The result demonstrated quality to ISO 9001-2015 standards as well as Nadcap certification – the aerospace industry’s strict accreditation for special processes.
+The result demonstrates quality to ISO 9001-2015 standards as well as Nadcap certification – the aerospace industry’s strict accreditation for special processes.

 Protecting metal parts can be a daunting challenge thanks to the many different coatings engineers must choose from.
 General Magnaplate’s Nedox synergistic surface enhancement coatings protect most metals while delivering superior performance.